Phone 1800 444 396

 Time taken out of paid employment can impact your superannuation balance at retirement.
 If you or your partner have reduced your work hours or experienced time out of the workforce to study or care for children or a family member, or due to ill health, redundancy or any other reason, you may both benefit by contributing to your partner’s super.

-You can pay into your partner’s super account, as long as they are aged under 75 years, and you are:
+You can pay into your partner’s super account, as long as they are aged under 75 years, and meet all of these conditions:

 How does the tax offset work?